07 Apr Getting Kids Into Nature

-Caroline Webster, author and founder of the blog Caro & Co, chats to us about motherhood and encouraging unstructured play in kids; getting them off technology and exploring the outdoors instead.
+Caroline Webster, author and founder of the blog Caro & Co, chats to us about motherhood and encouraging unstructured play in kids; getting them off technology and exploring the outdoors instead and about her mother’s recent brush with COVID.

 Can you tell us about yourself and your childhood?